jvrc/tutorials/html/_sources/basics/rt-controller.txt

 Run simulation
 --------------

-Press "start simulation" button on the simulation tool bar.
+Press "Start simulation from the beginning" button on the simulation tool bar.
 While the simulation is running, joint angles stored in m_angle are displayed in the terminal you launched Choreonoid.

 .. image:: images/output.png